 As just a very faint patch to the unaided eye, the nebula takes on an oblong shape in binoculars.
 A brighter nucleus (the so-called “hourglass”) is visible on one side, separated by a dark rift from an open star cluster on the other side.
 Unlike the published timed-exposure photographs, to the unaided eye the faint nebulosity appears grayish with little if any hint of color.

-M8 is about 5000 light years away, and roughly 130 light years across in the longer dimension.
+M8 is about 5,000 light-years away, and roughly 130 light years across in the longer dimension.
 Composed primarily of hydrogen, much of it ionized (heated or energized) by radiation from the nearby superstar Herschel 36, M8 is known as an emission nebula.
-As such it also is a star-forming region, sometimes called a “stellar nursery.”
-There is an open star cluster, NGC 6530, of young, hot, blue stars probably only a few million years old.
+As such it also is a star-forming region, or stellar nursery, a place where new stars are being born.
+There is an open star cluster, NGC 6530, of young, hot, blue stars probably only a few million years old, in this region.
 In addition to these young stars, there are also many dark “Bok” globules of condensing gas and dust on their way to becoming “protostars” and ultimately full-fledged stars like those already formed nearby.